StanfordAHA/garnet/memory_core/README.md

   It is active-high.
 * **Depth** specifies the size of the line buffer or fifo in Line Buffer or FIFO mode, respectively.
+  **NOTE**: If using double buffer in manual mode - necessary software fix is to set depth to the maximum size - if using 1 tile - set `depth = 512`
 * **Almost Count** specifies when the almost_full and almost_empty output signals are triggered in FIFO mode (it is unused in Line Buffer and SRAM modes).
 See the FIFO mode specification below for more details.